Kat632/P2-Play-Your-Cards-Right/README.md

 >
 >> When the website loads the rules of the game are clearly visible under the heading How To Play.
 If the user already knows the rules, the Start Game button is near the top of the page so that they do not have to scroll in order to find it.

-> The site’s users want to play an online game that has elements of chance.
+> The site’s users want to play an online game that has elements of risk and chance.
 >
->> The ability to place a bet enhances the element of chance.
+>> The ability to place a bet enhances the element of risk and chance.
 The ability to potentially run out of money and not be able to finish the game also provides an element of chance.

 > The site's users want to play a game that can potentially have a different outcome every time they play it.
 >